INSIGHT

 Intelligent design

-What AI means for the future of interiors and for clients
+What AI means for the future of interiors and for brands

-When Channel 4’s Dispatches: Will AI Take My Job? aired earlier this year, it reignited a familiar question, not just for architects and designers, but for clients too.
-If artificial intelligence can generate layouts, visualisations and even mood boards in seconds, what does that mean for the creative process and ultimately the end consumer…humans?
+When Channel 4’s Dispatches: Will AI Take My Job? aired last year, it reignited a familiar question, not just for architects and designers, but for clients too.
+If artificial intelligence can generate layouts, visualisations and even mood boards in seconds, what does that mean for the creative process, brands and ultimately the end consumer…humans?

 The conversation is no longer hypothetical.
 Investment bank Goldman Sachs made headlines with its prediction that AI could replace the equivalent of 300 million jobs globally across industries.
 Design is not immune to these shifts.